 By using the proper stretching methods, you can loosen them up, improve blood circulation, and activate your central nervous system.
 All great things to get your muscles loose!

 To be clear, dynamic stretching involves moving a joint and/or muscles through a repetitive motion.
 Static stretching are the stretches that require you to hold a specific position.
-So when is the right time for dynamic stretching, and when is it better to use static stretching?

 Use dynamic stretching BEFORE engaging in any physical activity, and use static stretching AFTER you complete your workouts.